 “Brian James Freeman brings more to the table than the simple intent to horrify you… There’s clean, sharp prose, there’s a compelling, human heart to every tale, fine touches of humor, and an astute understanding of the more powerful emotions in life — terror, sure, but also loss, grief, struggle, endurance.”

-— From the introduction by bestselling author Michael Koryta
+— From the introduction by New York Times bestselling author Michael Koryta

-This collection features tales of horror by Brian James Freeman that deal with both real and supernatural terrors.
-It explores unfamiliar territories within the heart and mind, uncovering our darkest demons in the most unexpected places.
+This collection features tales of horror by Brian James Freeman that deal with both real and supernatural terrors, exploring unfamiliar territories within the heart and mind, uncovering our darkest demons in the most unexpected places:

-• A family man discovers there are monsters taking over the world in “Among Us,” but he also learns that a chosen few can fight back if they’re willing to sacrifice everything they’ve ever known and loved.
+• A family man discovers monsters taking over the world in “Among Us,” but he also learns that a chosen few can fight back–if they’re willing to sacrifice everything they love the most.

-These five stories showcase Freeman’s dazzling virtuosity and imagination as his characters descend into the depths of madness.
-Find out why Richard Matheson has called his writing “spooky stuff” and why Stewart O’Nan has said his stories have “great velocity and impact.”
-There is darkness all around us, and Freeman isn’t afraid to shine a light onto the things that scare us the most.
+These stories showcase Brian James Freeman’s dazzling virtuosity and imagination as his characters descend into the depths of madness.
+Discover why Richard Matheson called his writing “spooky stuff” and why Stewart O’Nan said his stories have “great velocity and impact.”
+There is darkness all around us, but Brian James Freeman isn’t afraid to shine a light onto the things that scare us the most.

 Reviews & Praise: